Your Postpartum Recovery Kit: Essentials For New Moms

 Organize Your Space For Recovery

-Partners and family members can help gather and organize supplies to make the transition home as seamless as possible.
+Partners and family members can help gather and organize supplies to make the transition at home as seamless as possible.
+For emotional support during recovery, explore our blog on baby blues vs. postpartum depression.